This September, going back means taking a giant leap forward.

 Continued low staff-to-student ratios

-Ongoing ABA approach sets up successful learning
+ABA approach for successful learning

 Central location, near Deerfoot and Memorial (403 33 Street NE)